Skip to main content

 a large building with lights at night

-Although Christmas is a more commercial event in China, it’s also seen as an occasion for friends, couples and relatives to get together.
-It’s seen as a romantic occasion by some, as it gives people the opportunity to exchange tokens of love and go out on a date.
-People may get together at home, or perhaps head out to a bar, restaurant, karaoke box or even McDonald’s.
+While not a formal family holiday, Christmas is seen as a wonderful occasion for friends, couples, and relatives to enjoy time together.
+It’s also viewed as a romantic opportunity for couples to exchange tokens of affection and go on dates.
+People may meet up at a bar, a restaurant, a karaoke box, or even a fast-food establishment to celebrate Christmas together.

 Bird’s Nest Ice and Snow Festival

-Beijing’s former Olympic stadium, the Bird’s Nest, hosts the 3-month-long Ice and Snow Festival, which runs from mid-December to mid-February.
-It offers some perfect winter activities for Christmas-time, such as ice skating, figure skating performances, a snow maze and beautiful ice sculptures to marvel at.
+For those seeking winter-themed activities, Beijing's former Olympic stadium, the Bird’s Nest, hosts the long-running Ice and Snow Festival (mid-December to mid-February).
+It offers perfect winter fun for the season, including ice skating, spectacular figure skating shows, snow mazes, and beautiful ice sculptures.

 Discover China at Christmas